The Projects and Construction Review: Brazil

 Documentation for project finance and construction contracts is consistent with international standards; usually it comprises the following main agreements:

 - concession agreements;

 - project agreements;

 - security documentation (security agreements, subordination agreements, guarantees, collateral agreements, hedging agreements and direct agreements).

-Public sector contracts are almost exclusively awarded through formal and competitive procurement processes regulated by Law No. 8,666/1993.
+Public sector contracts are almost exclusively awarded through formal and competitive procurement processes regulated by Federal Law 14,133/2021.
 Design-bid-build (DBB) is the most traditional and generally used delivery method in the public sector, but the engineering-procurement-construction (EPC) model has been used more and more in large projects in the past two decades.

 Private sector contracts, on the other hand, are awarded through a mixture of formal tenders and direct negotiation and award.
 The use of standard forms for construction contracts is not common.
 The most common transactional contractual or procurement structures in Brazil are DBB, EPC, and engineering, procurement, construction and management.
 The EPC contract has been the most commonly used, particularly for hydro and thermal power plants; however, alliance contracting has recently become more popular.

 Alliance contracting has represented a viable, proven alternative to adversarial business-as-usual contracts in Brazil as it offers a unique system of project delivery whereby risks are shared between principal and contractor.